ddbj/www/_metabobank/metadata-e.md

 : A Digital Object Identifier (DOI) for each publication (where available).
 When PubMed ID and DOI are available, use PubMed ID.

 [Public Release Date](#Public_Release_Date)<a name="Public_Release_Date"></a>
-: Initial public release date of the data.
+: The date the submission was initially released publicly.
 Filled by MetaboBank.

 [Term Source Name](#Term_Source_Name)<a name="Term_Source_Name"></a>
 : The names of the Term Sources (ontologies or databases) used within the IDF and SDRF.
 The "Term Sources" are defined in the IDF and may be used throughout the IDF and SDRF.
 This name will be used in all corresponding "Term Source REF" fields.